-5. Describe any other the steps your agency has undertaken to ensure that your FOIA system operates efficiently and effectively.
+4. Describe any other steps your agency has undertaken to ensure that your FOIA system operates efficiently and effectively, such as conducting self-assessments to find greater efficiencies, improving search processes, streamlining consultations, eliminating redundancy, etc.

-Answer: No other steps have been taken at this time.
+Answer: No other steps have been undertaken at this time.